eraybasar/pesdk-docs/_guides/ios/v6_5/concepts/rendering.md

   - v6_5
 category:
   - guide
-  - feature
+  - concept
 tags: &tags # tags that are necessary
   - photo editor

-published: false # Either published or not
+published: true # Either published or not
 ---

 TODO